alankrantas/pxt-MAX7219_8x8/README.md

 ![img_0002](https://user-images.githubusercontent.com/44191076/50700052-88e5cd80-1084-11e9-843f-2fa339c39b6f.JPG)

-The scrolling text block shows the whole sentence by scrolling it from right to left, speed is adjustable.
+The scrolling text block shows the whole sentence by scrolling it from right to left, speed adjustable.
 However, the program will not contiune to do anything until scrolling is finished.

-Be noted that if you input a very very long string, the micro:bit may run out of memory and show a sad face with the error code 20.
+Be noted that if you put in a very very long string, the micro:bit may run out of memory and show the error code of 20.

 ## Text Printing